GeoscienceAustralia/dea-devbox/README.md

 Ports:

-- HTTP 80
+- HTTP 80 (has to be open to all, due to Let's Encrypt use)
-- HTTPS 443
+- HTTPS 443 (limit to GA office)
-- SSH 22
+- SSH 22 (limit to GA office)

-If you don't need anything extra you can use security groups `ga-ssh` and `ga-http`.
+If you don't need anything extra you can use security groups: `public-http-only`, `ga-http` and `ga-ssh`.

 ## Updating AMI